 LIFE IN BAR HARBOR

 Bar Harbor, Maine, is a small town on Mount Desert Island, about 175 miles northeast of Portland, Maine.
 Bar Harbor is a hugely popular destination in spring, summer, and fall, in large part because it is the gateway to Acadia National Park, which occupies the majority of the island.
 The winters in Bar Harbor are quieter but continue to offer movie theaters, restaurants and cafés, and plenty of outdoor opportunities.
 JAX's Bar Harbor campus is located within a short walk or bike ride from the center of town and the Village Green.
 JAX has short-term accommodations available for postbaccs on a first-come basis, but spaces are limited.
 Postbaccs are responsible for finding their own long-term accommodations - either in Bar Harbor or elsewhere in the area.
 Note that there is limited public transportation on the island, so having a car is strongly recommended.
 The Post-Baccalaureate at JAX program will provide local information and resources.

 Students should have completed a Bachelor's (or equivalent) degree by the time they begin the program but not more than two years prior, with a strong foundation of courses in the biological sciences, mathematics, and/or computer sciences.
 Students should intend to pursue an advanced degree after the postbacc, either in medical or veterinary school or in a Ph.D. program in the natural sciences.
 Students must be able to articulate a need for research experience beyond what they may have completed during their undergraduate studies.
 Applicants must have demonstrated motivation and aptitude for a biomedical career.
-Only US citizens or permanent residents are currently eligible for the program.
-Students admitted to the program must provide proof of health insurance coverage.
+US citizens, permanent residents, and international students who can obtain OPT through their university are eligible for the program.

 Submit through the online application:

 - CV or resumé indicating educational, training, and employment history.